-Competitors may infringe our patents, or the patents of any future licensing partners, or we may be required to defend against claims of infringement.
+Competitors may infringe our patents, or the patents of any future licensing partners.
+In addition, we have been and may in the future be required to defend against claims of infringement.
 In an infringement proceeding, a court may decide that our patent is invalid or unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover such technology.
 An adverse result in any litigation proceeding could put one or more of our patents at risk of being invalidated or interpreted narrowly.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during litigation.